azku/HIoH/README.md

 ## Prerequisites

 Erlang > V17
-An MQTT broker receiving sensor raw values
+An MQTT broker ready to receive raw values on different topics

-## Installation
+## Installing

 Get the project: